2. Class World Championships shall be held within 200km of an international airport, and easily reached by motor vehicle.

 6.6.
 Sail sizes

-6.6.1 A (male) competitor of any division may choose one sail size down, but still compete in his weight class.
-Such choice/preference must be submitted with the pre- registration, and can not be altered at on-site registration.
+6.6.1 A competitor of any division may choose one sail size down, but still compete in the competitor's respective weight class.
+Such choice must be submitted prior to registration for the sailor's first race associated with a Kona Cup series and cannot be altered during the calendar year in which the choice of smaller size was made.

 6.6.3.
 The sail sizes for Cadets are optional, but limited to 5.8 sqm.